 As a tradesman, you belong to a group of workers skilled in a variety of highly specialised trades and crafts.
-The term ‘tradesmen’ refers to builders, plumbers, electricians, carpenters, roofers and more.
+The term ‘tradesmen’ refers to builders, plumbers, electricians, gas engineers, carpenters, roofers, plasterers and more.
 Because the definition of tradesmen is so broad, it can be difficult to choose the cover that best protects against the specific risks you face.
 The following provides an overview of the main types of cover that are applicable to most tradesmen.

 Although the risks between different tradesman occupations vary considerably (for example, an electrician and a brick layer on high scaffolding will have different risks), one common risk among all tradesmen is liability.
 Tradesmen typically work away from their own premises, meaning they are almost always working with and on a third party’s property.
 The risk of injuring third parties or damaging their property looms over a tradesman’s daily operations.